 Sprint & Experience race

-The start for the Sprint- & Experience race is the same as the FINISH LINE at Square de Verdun in Cannes.
-Make sure to be there on-time.
+The start for the Sprint- & Experience race is the same as the Finish line on the Hôtel Martinez beach.

 World Series race